isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **Ethical Considerations:**

 i.
-How should human biomedical research data be managed and used responsibly to avoid the risk of discrimination arising from participation or biases in biomedical research?
+Should a person who had provided biological materials or data but did not participate in the subsequent processing or analysis have intellectual property rights in the data?

 ii.
-How should researchers or developers ensure that data fed into the algorithm is not biased or result in bias-driven outcomes when developing AI algorithms?
+How should large volumes of biomedical data shared across countries in international research collaborations be managed?

  **c.
 Data Privacy, Accessibility and Security**